Issue Date: July 15, 2006

 Perforations: Die cut 10 ¾

-Henry Benjamin Greenberg (1911-86), baseball’s first Jewish superstar, was born in New York.
-In high school, Greenberg was an all-around athlete, but his favorite sport was baseball.
+The son of Romanian-Jewish immigrants, Greenberg was an all-around athlete, but his favorite sport was baseball.
 Big for his age, he practiced hard to overcome the awkwardness he felt.
+In 1929, the New York Yankees recruited him, but he refused, opting to attend New York University instead.